bigcommerce/dev-docs/docs/stencil-docs/localization/multi-language-checkout.md

 ## Localized country and state names

-BigCommerce's Optimized One-Page Checkout will currently translate displayed **Country/State** names into supported languages.

-1. Enable Optimized One-Page Checkout.

-2. You do not need to provide any keys-values for the **Country/State** names, whose translations already exist within the BigCommerce platform.

-3. As with the translation options described above, the storefront will automatically display the translated **Country/State** names based on the default storefront language defined in the control panel.
+BigCommerce's Optimized One-Page Checkout will translate displayed **Country/State** names into supported languages.
+To take advantage of this functionality, enable Optimized One-Page Checkout on your store.
+You do not need to provide any keys-values for the **Country/State** names already translated within the BigCommerce platform.
+As with the translation options described above, the storefront will automatically display the translated **Country/State** names based on the default storefront language defined in the control panel.

 ## Limits on translation